TheDigitalScribe/Authendance/README.md

 # Authendance Summary
 For the Global Classroom module in TU Dublin.
 2019/2020 academic year.
 DT282/3.

 Authendance is a student attendance tracker app with QR code implementation, built using Java in Android Studio.
 Database implementation is accompished via Cloud Firestore.
-The app allows lecturers to generate QR codes, which students scan with their own Android phones to record their attendance for that specific module on that date.
-Each QR code generated has a 3 minute timer.
-After the timer has ended, the QR code is invalid and the attendance will not be recorded.
+The app allows lecturers to generate QR codes, which students scan with their own Android phones to record their attendance for that specific module on the current date.
+Each QR code generated is unique.
 Lecturers can only generate QR codes for their own modules and students can only scan codes for modules they are enrolled in.

 # Under The Hood
 - Programming Language: Java